exercism/website-copy/tracks/javascript/exercises/wordy/mentoring.md

 #### Error throwing

-Unfortunately the current implementation of checking the error is horrible so the only two valid ways to make the tests pass are:
+Unfortunately the current implementation of checking the error is incorrect and may cause the student plenty of issues (We are working towards changing this).
+The only two valid ways to make the tests pass currently are:

 ```javascript
 function ArgumentError() {}